National Wrestling Hall of Fame and Museum: History

 The museum was awarded to Stillwater, Oklahoma in 1972 by a decision of the United States Wrestling Federation, which chose Stillwater over a competing bid from Waterloo, Iowa.
-The museum opened on September 11, 1976.
+The museum opened in 1976.

 In 2010, the National Wrestling Hall of Fame absorbed the Dan Gable Museum in Waterloo, previously operated by the Dan Gable International Wrestling Institute and Museum.
-The Dan Gable Museum had opened in 1998 in Newton, Iowa, and moved to Waterloo in 2006.
+The Dan Gable Museum had opened in 1998 in Newton, Iowa, and would later move to Waterloo in 2006.

-In May 2016, the NWHOF voted to revoke all honors given to Dennis Hastert after his conviction, the first time the Hall of Fame has ever punished a now-former inductee.
+In May 2016, the NWHOF voted to revoke all honors given to Dennis Hastert after his conviction, the first time the Hall of Fame has ever revoked honors and punished a now-former inductee.

 The museum operates by private donations and state funding.
 Six people from Oklahoma formed the Hall of Fame corporation: Myron Roderick, Dr. Melvin D. Jones, Ralph Ball, Robert L. McCormick, Bill Aufleger, and Veldo Brewer.
 Oklahoma State University, through its then-president, Dr. Robert B. Kamm, provided land – at no cost – with a 99-year renewable lease.